zabbix/zabbix/templates/san/hpe_primera_http/README.md

 For Zabbix version: 6.0 and higher
 The template to monitor HPE Primera by HTTP.
-It works without any external scripts and uses the Script items.
+It works without any external scripts and uses the script item.

 This template was tested on: